Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: System Model and Problem Formulation

 \subsection{Problem Formulation}

-Finally, we formulate the joint optimization of SIM-based wave-domain beamforming and BS transmit power allocation as a secrecy-rate maximization problem.
-The objective is to maximize the average secrecy rate ASR across all users, $\bar{R}(\boldsymbol{p}, \boldsymbol{\theta})$, which is given by
+Finally, we formulate the joint optimization of SIM-based wave-domain beamforming and BS transmit power allocation as an average secrecy-rate maximization problem.
+Specifically, the objective is to maximize the ASR across all users, denoted by $\bar{R}(\boldsymbol{p}, \boldsymbol{\theta})$, which is expressed as